 Once we have reviewed your application, we may wish to set up a phone interview.
-We will give you a call at the agreed time.
-This is a chance for us to spend 15 minutes together understanding whether your objectives are a good fit for the group.
+We will give you a call at an agreed time.
+This is a chance for us to spend 15 minutes together understanding whether your objectives are a good fit for the programme.

 Step 4 – Place Offer

-You will receive an email from us within a week of the call letting you know whether we are able to offer you a place on the Startup Accelerator or not.
+You will receive an email from us within a week of submitting your application letting you know whether we are able to offer you a place on the programme or not.

 Step 5 – Your Acceptance